 A warning: this goes into physical chemistry, at upper high school/undergraduate university level.
 I’m going to try to explain it very simply, so you should be able to follow it even if you don’t remember anything from chemistry in school.
 But if you’re more interested in finding a sunscreen that works for you, this is probably not the right video – you’ll probably want to look at the other content I’ve done on sunscreen instead: Sun Protection Blog Posts

-Here’s the video – it has some good animations that I think will really help explain the mechanisms of how these ingredients absorb and emit energy.
+Here’s the video on YouTube – it has some good animations that I think will really help explain the mechanisms of how these ingredients absorb and emit energy.
 Keep scrolling for the text version…

 Sunscreens and UV